mikrdgz/recharge-docs/docs/submitting-order-api.md

-# Submitting Orders
-This article will provide guidance for listening to ReCharge Webhooks and taking action server-side to process orders.
-You should prioritize keeping your external system in sync with ReCharge.
-This guide will cover common use cases for doing this.

-### Webhooks
-You can read more about our webhooks service in the [Webhooks Overview](webhooks-overview.md) or see [Webhooks reference](https://developer.rechargepayments.com/#webhooks) to view all available hooks.

-## Processing Orders
+# Processing Orders

-After ReCharge processes a subcription or checkout our system will fire several webhooks you can use to sync the order to your external system.
+After ReCharge processes a subcription or checkout, our system will fire several webhooks you can use to sync the order to your external system.

 ![processing orders](assets/images/checkout-recurring.png)